manujosephv/pytorch_tabular/docs/training.md

 ## Using the entire PyTorch Lightning Trainer

 To unlock the full potential of the PyTorch Lightning Trainer, you can use the `trainer_kwargs` parameter.
 This will let you pass any parameter that is supported by the PyTorch Lightning Trainer.

-**For a complete list of parameters refer to the API Docs**
+Full documentation can be found [here](https://pytorch-lightning.readthedocs.io/en/stable/common/trainer.html)

+::: pytorch_tabular.config.TrainerConfig
+    options:
+        show_root_heading: yes